Some rooms speak the moment you walk in. They feel intentional, balanced, and alive.

 2. Consider Scale in Context

-Large art should feel generous but not overwhelming.
-As a general guideline, aim for a piece that’s two-thirds to three-quarters the width of the wall or the furniture it hangs above.
-This proportion feels intentional and balanced.
+Large art should feel generous without overwhelming the furniture beneath it.
+As a general guideline, artwork that measures roughly two-thirds to three-quarters the width of a sofa, bed, console, or other large piece of furniture usually feels balanced.

 3. Stay True to Your Style